 Entry Criteria 2016/17

-BTEC Diploma in related subjects and 1 A-level DD in BTEC and grade B in Maths or Physics
+- BTEC Level 3 Diploma DD in related subject with an A-Level grade B in Maths or Physics.

-Access to Higher Education Complete and pass Access to Engineering course with 45 credits at Level 3 and with Merit or higher in all units
+- Access to Higher Education Diploma Complete and pass an Engineering Access course with 45 credits at Level 3 and Merit or higher in all units.

 Entry criteria are subject to review and change each academic year.